-BILL Author STATUS SUMMARY TASK FORCE POSITION AB 1219 Eggman Amended June 13, 2017 Senate Committee on Health Existing Law: Existing law specifies that a food facility that donates any food that is fit for human consumption at the time it was donated to a nonprofit charitable organization or a food bank is not liable for any damage or injury resulting from the consumption of the donated food, unless the injury resulted from negligence or a willful act in the preparation or handling of the donated food.
+BILL AUTHOR STATUS Summary TASK FORCE POSITION AB 1219 Eggman Chaptered October 9, 2017 Existing Law: Existing law specifies that a food facility that donates any food that is fit for human consumption at the time it was donated to a nonprofit charitable organization or a food bank is not liable for any damage or injury resulting from the consumption of the donated food, unless the injury resulted from negligence or a willful act in the preparation or handling of the donated food.
+Letter to the Governor to request signature, on August 9, 2017.
 Proposed Law: This bill, the California Good Samaritan Food Donation Act, would expand these provisions to persons and gleaners who donate food.
-The bill would also expand these provisions to include the donation of food directly to end recipients.
-The bill would specify that the immunity from civil liability provided by these provisions applies to the donation of food that is fit for human consumption and that has exceeded the labeled shelf-life date recommended by the manufacturer, provided, in instances of perishable food, the donee makes a good faith evaluation that the food is wholesome.
-AB 1287 Acosta Acosta Introduced February 17, 2017 Assembly Committee on Natural Resources, 2- year bill Existing Law: Existing law prohibits the sale of a plastic product, labeled as "compostable," "home compostable," or "marine degradable" unless it meets specified ASTM International standard specifications, the OK Compost HOME certification, or a standard adopted by the department, or unless the plastic product is labeled with a qualified claim for which the department has adopted an existing standard.
+The bill would specify that the immunity from civil liability provided by these provisions applies to the donation of food that is fit for human consumption and that has exceeded the labeled shelf-life date recommended by the manufacturer, provided, in instances of perishable food, the person that distributes the food to the end recipient makes a good faith evaluation that the food is wholesome.
+The bill would authorize food facilities to donate food directly to end recipients for consumption.
+AB 1287 Acosta Introduced February 17, 2017 Assembly Committee on Natural Resources Existing Law: Existing law prohibits the sale of a plastic product, labeled as "compostable," "home compostable," or "marine degradable" unless it meets specified ASTM International standard specifications, the OK Compost HOME certification, or a standard adopted by the department, or unless the plastic product is labeled with a qualified claim for which the department has adopted an existing standard.
 Existing law, until January 1, 2018, requires a manufacturer or supplier of plastic products making an environmental marketing claim relating to the recycled content of a plastic food container product to maintain specified information and documentation in written form in its records in support of that claim.
 Proposed Law: This bill would extend the operation of that provision indefinitely.
-AB 1288 1288 Eggman Amended May 1, 2017 Senate Committee on Environmental Quality Existing Law: SB 1383 requires CalRecycle, in consultation with CARB, to adopt regulations that achieve the specified targets for reducing organic waste in landfills.
+N H H H H H H H H H H H H H AB 1288 Eggman Amended May 1, 2017 Senate Committee on Environmental Existing Law: SB 1383 requires CalRecycle, in consultation with CARB, to adopt regulations that achieve the specified targets for reducing organic waste in landfills.
 Per AB 939 the operator of a disposal facility is required to pay to the State Board of Equalization a fee based on the amount of all solid waste disposed of at each disposal site and CalRecycle established the amount of the fee to a maximum of \$1.40 per ton.
-Proposed Law: This bill would require CalRecycle, in adopting those regulations, to conduct at least one public workshop to discuss funding strategies for new and expanded organic waste reduction infrastructure, including, but not limited to, existing public and private funding models and opportunities for new statewide funding sources.
+Watch Quality Proposed Law: This bill would require CalRecycle, in adopting those regulations, to conduct at least one public workshop to discuss funding strategies for new and expanded organic waste reduction infrastructure, including, but not limited to, existing public and private funding models and opportunities for new statewide funding sources.
 This bill would require CalRecycle to use the moneys in the account also to maintain a prudent reserve for the administration and implementation of AB 939.